 MS in Data Science

 Financial assistance in the form of a graduate teaching assistantship (GTA) or graduate research assistantship (GRA) is uncommon in this program.
 This is a professional master's degree program designed to be completed in one calendar year to prepare students for immediate entry into careers as professional data scientists, not careers in teaching or academic research.
-Thus, GTA's and GRA's are available to MSDS students only in very exceptional circumstances.
+Thus, GTA's and GRA's are available to MSDS students only in very exceptional circumstances, and are based on departmental need and availability of funding.